WilliamFalci/Prisma-Cluster/README.md

 - (Optional Slave DB connected with external Parent DB)
 - Unique Database per service with specify user / credentials
 - Automatic link to Service DB with Service Controller and RPC server
+- Automatic Storage creation for the service and auto-link with the service's controllers
 - Full Backup creation
 - Full Rollback to an specific Backup
 - Service deletion tracker